vitaut/vitaut.net/_posts/2021-06-16-compile-time-checks.md

 This makes runtime format strings clearly visible in code and misuses easy to catch with a code review or tools.

-It is possible to do compile time checks of format strings that are keys into a translation database but that's a topic for another post.
+It is possible to do compile-time checks of format strings that are keys into a translation database which eliminates the main use case for runtime ones but that's a topic for another post.

 Happy type-safe formatting!